Rental demand still strong in London.

 Ed Philips, managing director of lettings at Foxtons, commented:

-"With the sales market in the capital still a long way from returning to consistently strong growth, an increasing number of Londoners are indeed being drawn to the rental sector,’ he pointed out.
+"With the sales market in the capital still a long way from returning to consistently strong growth, an increasing number of Londoners are indeed being drawn to the rental sector.

 Andrew Turner, chief executive at Commercial Trust, stated: